bryanee23/Computer-Vision-NBA/README.md

 <h4 align="center">Identifies NBA players within images and outputs their stats from the 2019-2020 season.</h4>

-This project was completed to gain basic understanding of OpenCV, Flask, and Face Recognition
+<h5 align="center">This project was completed to gain basic understanding of OpenCV, Flask, and Face Recognition.</>
 <br/>

 ---